ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 ## Copy writing

-Short and direct.
+* Short and direct.
-Describe what the control will do when the swich is on.
+* Describe what the control will do when the switch is on.
-Don't use neutral or ambiguous phrases.
+* Don't use neutral or ambiguous phrases.
-Avoid asking questions.
+* Avoid asking questions.

 ```
 Track stock level